Tsiri/RHEIA/docs/sphinx/energy system models.rst

 Climate and demand data
 -----------------------

-The system performance depends on the climate and if present, on the electricity demand and heating demand.
+The system performance depends on the climate and if present, on the electricity and heating demand.
-As the energy demand is affected by the weather (i.e. space heating demand correlates with the ambient temperature and solar irradiance), the analysis should be conducted with climate data that corresponds to the energy demand profiles.
+As the energy demand is affected by the weather (i.e. space heating demand correlates well with the ambient temperature and solar irradiance), the analysis should be conducted with climate data that corresponds to the energy demand profiles.
 Therefore, we adopt the `Typical Meteorological Year data <https://nsrdb.nrel.gov/data-sets/archives.html>`_ and `hourly electricity demand data <https://openei.org/datasets/dataset/commercial-and-residential-hourly-load-profiles-for-all-tmy3-locations-in-the-united-states>`_ provided by the National Renewable Energy Laboratory,